chnm/relec-website/content/blog/2021-04-16-datascribe.md

 {{< figure src="/blog-img/COGIC_Chicago.jpeg" caption="Figure 2.
 An example of a schedule from the Census.
 This schedule is from a Church of God in Christ located in Chicago, Illinois." >}}

 The main historical sources we are currently using are schedules from the 1926 Census of Religious Bodies.
-These single-page documents contain a form (to be filled out by a single congregation) that asks a number of questions about a congregation’s membership, leadership, building, finances, and educational programs.<Note 1> This means that each schedule contains a great deal of quantitative information that can be recorded and organized by fields—generally one for each question on the schedule.
+These single-page documents contain a form (to be filled out by a single congregation) that asks a number of questions about a congregation’s membership, leadership, building, finances, and educational programs.
+(See our earlier post about [what you can learn](https://religiousecologies.org/blog/what-can-you-learn-from-a-census-schedule/) from a Religious Bodies census schedule.)
+This means that each schedule contains a great deal of quantitative information that can be recorded and organized by fields—generally one for each question on the schedule.
 DataScribe was specifically designed for this type of project—to record quantitative information from sources like the 1926 Census of Religious Bodies and help scholars transform that information into datasets for analysis and visualization.
 American Religious Ecologies is just one example of the many kinds of digital humanities projects that are transcribing structured data.

 **DataScribe helps us transcribe our data in a structured way.**